University of Chile’s Innovation Centre: Alejandro Aravena’s Subtle Monolith

 Side-bar-footer-forum

-This institutional building responds to the client’s expectation of having an innovation center with a “contemporary look”.
-It takes the basic addition and subtraction principles into play to form a simple composition.
-Such simplicity has resulted in an opaque facade that adds to its celebrated sophistication.
-Of course the issue of monotony comes up.
-Where is the vibrance and colour that well suits campus life?
+This institutional building responds to the client’s expectation of having an innovation center with a “contemporary look.”
+Forming a simple composition takes the basic addition and subtraction principles into play.
+Such simplicity has created an opaque facade that adds to its celebrated sophistication.
+Of course, the issue of monotony comes up.
+Where are the vibrance and color that suit campus life well?

-The voids visible on the facade are nothing close to pigeon holes but instead are fenestrations spanning several floors at a time.
-Inside, these floors comprise a "matrix" of formal and informal meeting areas and workspaces designed to encourage interactions between the various occupants.
+The voids on the facade are not close to pigeon holes but are fenestrations spanning several floors at a time.
+These floors comprise a "matrix" of formal and informal meeting areas and workspaces designed to encourage interactions between the various occupants.
 The building faces inwards, with an open atrium at its core.
 A sneak peek into its interiors makes it look alive.

-In search of a contemporary look, Alejandro Aravena accomplished a design guided by strict geometry and a strong monolithic character.
-Perhaps it being void of culture and being introverted is what makes it such a commanding feature in the campus.
+Alejandro Aravena accomplished a design guided by strict geometry and a strong monolithic character in search of a contemporary look.
+Perhaps it being void of culture and being introverted makes it such a commanding feature on the campus.
 Its simplicity makes it a monumental piece.

-Explore more architectural wonders like University At Buffalo School Of Architecture And Planning.
+Explore more architectural wonders like the University At Buffalo School Of Architecture And Planning.

 Project Information